Master-cai/Awesome-camera-relocalization-in-prior-map/README.md

     - [Indoor](#indoor)
     - [Misc](#misc)

 ## Surveys

 ## Visual relocalization in Image Database Maps

+The image database map consists of a series of images with information.
+The images in the image database can be captured by cameras with different intrinsic parameters.
+The poses of images in image databases are usually obtained  by the SfM algorithm or external measurement devices such as GPS.

 ### Image Retrieval

+The core idea of image retrieval-based methods  is to first search for the reference image that is most similar to the query image from the image database.
+Then, based on the relative pose relationship between the query image and the reference image, as well as the pose label of the reference image, the pose information of the query image is calculated.

 #### Image retrieval methods